10 alternatives to personal loans and who they’re for

 When to avoid a personal loan

-Don’t commit to a personal loan if you do not have a clear idea of how you will be spending the money.
+Don’t commit to a personal loan if you do not have a clear idea of how much you need or how you will spend the money.
 While it may be convenient to have extra cash on hand, you’ll be stuck with a monthly payment for one to seven years.

 Be mindful of whether you’re using personal loans as a stopgap for overspending habits.
 Many people use a personal loan to consolidate their debts without adjusting their credit card use.
 It’s best to allocate any monthly savings from a debt consolidation loan into an emergency fund so you don’t resort to swiping your credit card because you’re short of cash.